These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning hospitalizations or ER visits for cardiac symptoms

-Why: The DBQ includes detailed hospitalization history fields.
+The DBQ includes detailed hospitalization history fields.
 Multiple hospitalizations for CHF or cardiac decompensation are specifically tied to higher rating criteria.
 If you do not report them, this evidence is lost from the rating record.

-Do this instead: Prepare a list of all cardiac-related hospitalizations and ER visits with approximate dates, facilities, and the reason for admission.
+Instead: Prepare a list of all cardiac-related hospitalizations and ER visits with approximate dates, facilities, and the reason for admission.
 Even if you do not have the exact records, describe these events to the examiner so they are documented.

 Impact: 60% vs 30%